-- Section 11.
-Executive Secretary.
-The Executive Secretary of the President shall serve as the Secretary for the Corporation and shall have those duties as described tor corporate secretary by Tennessee statute.
-The Secretary shall attend all meetings of the Trustees and the Executive Committee and shall preserve in books of the Corporation true minutes of the proceedings of all such meetings.
-The Secretary shall give all notices required by statute, By-Law or resolution.
-The Secretary shall perform such other duties of the Board as may be delegated by the President, the Trustees or by the Executive Committee. - Section 12.
-The Trustees shall have the power to appoint such other officers and agents as they deem necessary for the transaction of the business of the Corporation.
-Any such officer or agent may be removed by the Trustees whenever, in their judgement, the interests of the Corporation will be served thereby. - Committees.
+Section 13.
+Committees.
 The Board of Trustees may create one (1) or more committees.
-Section 13.
-A committee may consist of one (1) or more natural person(s).
-Members of committees may be members of the Board or Trustees or other natural persons, and they shall serve at the pleasure or the Board of Trustees.
-The creation of a committee and appointment or members to it must be approved by a majority of all the Trustees in office when the action is taken.
-To the extent specified by the Board of Trustees, in the Charter or in these Bylaws, each committee of the Board may exercise the Board's authority under the laws of the State of Tennessee.
-However, a committee may not (1) authorize distributions; (2) approve or recommend to the Board of Trustees dissolution, merger or the sale, pledge or transfer or all or substantially all of the corporation's assets; (3) elect. appoint or remove Trustees or fill vacancies on the Board or on any of its committees; or (4) adopt, amend or repeal the Charter or Bylaws.
-Further, no committee may approve any transaction wherein there is a Trustee or officer conflict of interest unless such committee consists entirely of members of the Board or Trustees.
-The provisions of the Tennessee Nonprofit Corporation Act, as now in effect or hereafter amended, the Charter, and these Bylaws which govern meetings, action without meetings, notice and waiver of notice, and quorum and voting requirements of the Board of Trustees shall apply to committees and their members as well.
-The Chairperson shall be an ex officio member of all such committees. - Section 14.
+A committee may consist of one (1) or more natural person(s), Members of committees may be members of the Board of Trustees or other natural persons, and they shall serve at the pleasure of the Board of Trustees.
+The creation of a committee and appointment of members to it must be approved by a majority of all the Trustees in office when the action is taken.
+To the extent specified by the Board of Trustees, in the Charter or in these ByLaws, each committee of the Board may exercise the Board's authority under the laws of the State of Tennessee.
+However, a committee may not (1) authorize distributions; (2) approve or recommend to the Board of Trustees dissolution, merger or the sale, pledge or transfer of all or substantially all of the corporation's assets; (3) elect. appoint or remove Trustees or fill vacancies on the Board or on any of its committees; or (4) adopt, amend or repeal the Charter or ByLaws.
+Further, no committee may approve any transaction wherein there is a Trustee or officer conflict of interest unless such committee consists entirely of members of the Board of Trustees.
+The provisions of the Tennessee Nonprofit Corporation Act, as now in effect or hereafter amended, the Charter, and these ByLaws which govern meetings, action without meetings, notice and waiver of notice, and quorum and voting requirements of the Board of Trustees shall apply to committees and their members as well.
+The Chairperson shall be an ex officio member of all such committees.

+Section 14.
+Bond.
 The Trustees may require any employee to file with the Corporation a satisfactory bond conditioned for faithful performance of his or her duties.